 Will you throttle my internet speed?

-Can your ISP guarantee they’re not siphoning the speed you pay for and giving it to your neighbors?
-If not, then it’s time to walk away.
+Will your ISP siphon the advertised speed you pay for and give it to your neighbors?
+If so, then it’s time to make a change.
 Some ISPs throttle heavy internet users in order to free up bandwidth for others, especially with customers who have reached their data cap for the month.
 If you think they’re playing games with your speed, run an internet speed test at various times to see if your provider is slowing you down.

 Am I under a contract for my internet service?

-Contracts usually go hand-in-hand with promotional rates—they get you to commit to two years, for example, but you only get the sweet deal for the first 12 months.
+Contracts usually go hand-in-hand with wild promotional rates—they get you to commit for multiple years, for example, but you only get the sweet deal for the first 12 months.
 Not all contracts are bad, to be fair, but you want to make sure they’re disclosing every bit of fine print up front.

 Unhappy with your ISP?
 Here’s what customers have to say about C Spire Fiber Internet.